jenkinsci/btc-embeddedplatform-plugin/README.md

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
-**profilePath** | Path of the profile.
-If it does not exist, it will be created.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory** | "profile.epp"
+**profilePath** | Path of the profile, relative to the jenkins job's workspace or an enclosing "dir" block.
+If it does not exist, it will be created.<br>**mandatory** | "profile.epp"
-**slModelPath** | Path of the EmbeddedCoder model.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory for EC use case** | "model.slx" slScriptPath | Path of the model init script.
-The path can be absolute or relative to the jenkins job's workspace. | "init.m" **addModelInfoPath** | Path to the XML file with additional model info for SL use case.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory for SL use case** | "AddGenModelInfo.xml"
+**slModelPath** | Path of the EmbeddedCoder model, relative to the jenkins job's workspace or an enclosing "dir" block.<br>**mandatory for EC use case** | "model.slx" slScriptPath | Path of the model init script, relative to the jenkins job's workspace or an enclosing "dir" block. | "init.m" **addModelInfoPath** | Path to the XML file with additional model info for SL use case, relative to the jenkins job's workspace or an enclosing "dir" block.<br>**mandatory for SL use case** | "AddGenModelInfo.xml"

 #### Step "profileCreateC"